Consensus, FLP and Paxos

 Tiebreaks and Takebacks

-Okay, there’s no way to prevent split votes, so there’s no way to ensure some value always reaches a majority.
+There’s no way to prevent split votes, so there’s no way to ensure some value always reaches a majority.
 Maybe it’s not as bad as it sounds.
-Remember, our consensus algorithm rests on a deterministic rule that takes the final vote counts as input.
-If we can’t prevent the vote from splitting, maybe we can tweak the rule to handle split votes gracefully.
+Currently, once all the votes are in, we just pick whichever value reached majority; maybe we can just tweak that rule again in the case where the votes tie.

 Let’s add this tiebreak rule: if a color has a majority of the votes, we pick that color, but in the event of a tie, we pick red (chosen fairly by asking my 4-year-old his favorite color).
-Now if there’s a split vote, we still get an answer:
+Now if a node crashes and leaves us with a split vote, we still get an answer:

 DIAGRAM